-Note 32: Capital manageme
+Note 32: Capital management

 For the purpose of the Group's capital management, capital includes issued equity capital, share premium and all other equity reserves.
-The primary objective of the Group's capital management is to maximise the shareholder value
+The primary objective of the Group's capital management is to maximise the shareholder value.

 The Group manages its capital structure and makes adjustments in light of changes in economic conditions and the requirements of the financial covenants.
 To maintain or adjust the capital structure, the Group may adjust the dividend payment to shareholders, return capital to shareholders or issue new shares.
 The Group monitors capital using a gearing ratio, which is net debt divided by total capital and net debt.
-The Group includes within net debt, interest bearing loans and borrowings, trade and other payables
+The Group includes within net debt, interest bearing loans and borrowings, trade and other payables, ess cash and cash equivalents.

+(,

-Particulars As a t As at
+Particulars As at As at

-Fatteuris

 March 31, 2019 March 31, 2018

 Borrowings(Note 13) 8,000 8,000

 Trade payables (Note 14) 3,524 4,080

 Other financial liabilities (Note 15) 1,029 224

 Other Current Liabilities (Note 17A) 619 423

 Contract Liabilities (Note 17B) 45 -

-Less: cash and cash equivalents (Note 8) (1,219 (1,890)
+Less: cash and cash equivalents (Note 8) (1,219) (1,890)

 Net debt 11,998 10,837

 Equity 6,489 7,634

 Total capital 6,489 7,634

 Capital and net debt 18,487 18,471

-Gearing ratio 65% 59%
+Goaring ratio 65% 50%

-Note 33 : Fair values
+Note 33: Fair values

-Set out below, is a comparison by class of the carrying amounts and fair value of the Group's financial instruments, other than those with carrying amounts that are reasonable due to the short-term maturities of these instrument The following methods and assumptions were used to estimate the fair values:
+Set out below, is a comparison by class of the carrying amounts and fair value of the Group's financial instruments, other than those with carrying amounts that are reasonable approximations of fair values:

-Particulars Carrying Value Fair value Fair value mechanism Hierarchy level March 31, 2019 March 31, 2018 March 31, 2019 March 31, 2018 Financial assets measured at fair value Unquoted Equity Investments (refer note 6A) 10 10 - Level 3 Financial liabilities for measured at amortised cost Long term borrowings (refer note 13) 8,000 8,000 8,000 8,000 Level 2
+Particulars Carrying Carrying Value Fair value March 31, 2019 March 31, 2018 March 31, 2019 March 31, 2018 Financial assets measured at fair value Unquoted Equity Investments (refer note 6A) 10 - 10 - Level 3 Financial liabilities for measured at amortised cost Long term borrowings (refer note 13) 8.000 8 000 8 000 8 000 Level 2

 The Group has done above mentioned investment close to year end March 31, 2019.
 The cost of acquisition itself represents fair value.
 Accordingly, Level 3 disclosure are not relevant as on March 31, 2019.

-The management assessed that cash and cash equivalents, trade receivables, trade payables and other current financial assets approximate their carrying amounts largely
+The management assessed that cash and cash equivalents, trade receivables, trade payables and other current financial assets approximate their carrying amounts largely due to the short-term maturities of these instruments